lmBored/puzzle_UI-Assistant/README.md

 On the right side of the panel, there is a text area that provides real-time updates on the puzzle's state, including the moves made and the mode.
 This area helps users keep track of their progress.
+When selecting and typing into the cells, the possible values are 1 to 9 and also 0 to indicate an empty cell.

+### Modes
+The Sujiko Puzzle Assistant operates in three distinct modes:
+- **VIEW Mode**: This is a read-only mode where the puzzle can be viewed, but it is not possible to solve it or type any keys.
+- **EDIT Mode**: In this mode, you can type to fill in the puzzle cells, but the "Solve" button in the menu is disabled.
+- **SOLVE Mode**: This mode allows full interaction; you can type to fill in the puzzle cells and also press the "Solve" button in the menu to find the solution.

 ## Use Case
 To experience the Sujiko Puzzle Assistant, follow these steps: